sandy29l/GCD-of-two-numbers/README.md

 ## Algorithm
 1. Define a function.
-2. Get the two numbers from the user.
+2. Get the two numbers from the user
 3. Compare the two values, to find the smaller number.
 4. Use for() and if() loop to find the GCD of the two numbers.